How Do HVAC Coils Freeze?

-A steam coil is a heating device often found in the air handling units of commercial and industrial buildings.
+A steam coil is a heat exchanger often found in the air handling units of commercial and industrial buildings.
 It works by warming up air that fans blow across fins made of materials like aluminum, copper, or stainless steel.
-These fins get heated up from steam moving through pipes.
+These fins get heated up from steam moving through tubes.

 There are two kinds of steam coils: standard and steam distributing.
 Standard steam coils are usually used for reheating, while steam distributing coils are needed when the air coming in is below 40 F degrees.

 How do Steam Coils freeze?

 How to Prevent Freeze Damage HVAC Coils

 Freeze Block technology offers additional protection for both steam hot water or chilled water coils.
 It incorporates a pressure and temperature relief valve integrated with an expansion relief header.
 In freezing conditions, the Freeze Block valve releases a controlled amount of fluid from the coil, allowing ice to form without rupturing the coil.
 The valve reseats and once the coil is thawed it returns to normal operation.
 This technology has saved numerous coils from bursting.
 It is a power-independent, environmentally friendly freeze protection solution with minimal maintenance requirements.